MNEDF Offers 50% Scholarships for all IEDC Professional Development Courses

 After unprecedented enrollment in the Upper Midwest Basic Economic Development Course the past 2 years, the MN Economic Development Foundation is committed to keeping up the momentum for excellence in economic development in Minnesota!

 The Foundation is offering 50% scholarships to Minnesota economic development professionals for the two- and three-day professional development courses offered by the International Economic Development Council.
-The courses are virtual in 2021, so there is no need to worry about travel or travel-related costs.
+Most of the courses are virtual in 2022, so there is no need to worry about travel or travel-related costs.

 The courses include all Core and Elective Courses needed for the Certified Economic Developer (CEcD) certification and the new Entrepreneurship-Led Economic Development certification.